artur-gawrych/MSPartner/README.md

 ![Get-TechnicalNotificationEmails output](Assets/Get-TechincalNotificationEmails_example.png)

 `Set-TechnicalNotificationEmails` will change the email address for technical notifications for **ALL** of your customers.
-Use `-TechincalEmail` parameter to specify the email address.
+Use `-TechnicalEmail` parameter to specify the email address.